Silicon: Chemistry and compounds

 Crystalline bulk silicon is rather inert, but becomes more reactive at high temperatures.
-Like its neighbour aluminium, silicon forms a thin, continuous surface layer of silicon dioxide (SiO_{2}) that protects the metal from oxidation.
-Thus silicon does not measurably react with the air below 900 °C, but formation of the vitreous dioxide rapidly increases between 950 °C and 1160 °C and when 1400 °C is reached, atmospheric nitrogen also reacts to give the nitrides SiN and Si_{3}N_{4}.
+Like its neighbour aluminium, silicon forms a thin, continuous surface layer of silicon dioxide (SiO_{2}) that protects the material beneath from oxidation.
+Because of this, silicon does not measurably react with the air below 900 °C. Between 950 °C and 1160 °C, the formation rate of the vitreous dioxide rapidly increases, and when 1400 °C is reached, atmospheric nitrogen also reacts to give the nitrides SiN and Si_{3}N_{4}.
 Silicon reacts with gaseous sulfur at 600 °C and gaseous phosphorus at 1000 °C. This oxide layer nevertheless does not prevent reaction with the halogens; fluorine attacks silicon vigorously at room temperature, chlorine does so at about 300 °C, and bromine and iodine at about 500 °C. Silicon does not react with most aqueous acids, but is oxidised and complexed by hydrofluoric acid mixtures containing either chlorine or nitric acid to form hexafluorosilicates.
 It readily dissolves in hot aqueous alkali to form silicates.
 At high temperatures, silicon also reacts with alkyl halides; this reaction may be catalysed by copper to directly synthesise organosilicon chlorides as precursors to silicone polymers.
 Upon melting, silicon becomes extremely reactive, alloying with most metals to form silicides, and reducing most metal oxides because the heat of formation of silicon dioxide is so large.
 In fact, molten silicon reacts virtually with every known kind of crucible material (except its own oxide, SiO_{2}).
 This happens due to silicon's high binding forces for the light elements and to its high dissolving power for most elements.
 As a result, containers for liquid silicon must be made of refractory, unreactive materials such as zirconium dioxide or group 4, 5, and 6 borides.